The Trackers (film)

 The Trackers is a 1971 American Western television film directed by Earl Bellamy.
 It stars Ernest Borgnine, Sammy Davis Jr. and Julie Adams.
 The film was originally a television pilot that appeared on the ABC Movie of the Week.

 Plot

 In the Old West, a man hires a tracker to find his kidnapped daughter.
+Sam Paxton and his wife Dora return home to find their son shot to death and their teenage daughter kidnapped by a mysterious raiding party.
+When a posse led by local sheriff Naylor proves ineffective, Paxton sends for an old Confederate war buddy named Charlie Gordon.
+But what arrives is Ekeziel Smith, an Abilene, Texas lawman who is substituting for a badly injured Gordon.
+And he's Black.